 Lilliam Rivera is an award-winning writer and author of The Education of Margot Sanchez, a contemporary young adult novel from Simon & Schuster available now in bookstores everywhere.
 The novel was nominated for a 2017 Best Fiction for Young Adult Fiction by the Young Adult Library Services Association (YALSA) and has been featured on NPR, New York Times Book Review, New York magazine, MTV.com, and Teen Vogue, among others.

 She hosted a monthly literary radio show, Literary Soundtrack, on RadioSombra.org.
 Past guests have included Laila Lalami, Victor LaValle, Matt Johnson, Sonia Manzano, Azar Nafisi, among others.
-She's also moderated panels for the Los Angeles Times Festival of Books, PEN Center USA and more.
+She has been a featured speaker in countless school and book festivals throughout the United States.